dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Every Android app runs in a limited-access sandbox.

-App needs permissions to user resource or info outside its sandbox -e.g. sending SMS, location tracking, contacts, Access
+<mark style="background: #AD21D9;">App needs permissions to user resource or info outside its sandbox e.g.</mark>
+- sending SMS,
+- location tracking,
+- contacts access

 All permissions must be published/listed in the manifest file